 While the railroad industry has changed significantly in the past few decades, some train companies are bringing back the thrill of riding on a luxurious train.
 For over 30 years, the R.J.
 Corman Railroad Company has been serving up bourbon and dinner in a stylish 1940s railcar.

 Step back in time on My Old Kentucky Dinner Train.
 Located in Bardstown, the bourbon capital of the world, My Old Kentucky Dinner Train brings guests back to the time when train travel was leisurely and train riders would dress for dinner in the dining cars.

 Once aboard, sit at one of the lush dining tables and watch the Kentucky countryside.
 Pass through the Bernheim Forest, over a wooden trestle bridge, and even take a peek at the Four Roses and Jim Beam distilleries out your large window.

 Passengers experience a fine dining experience like no other during this 2 1/2 hour train ride.
 The menu changes with the seasons, making each ride unique.
-The train offers both a lunch and dinner service, with the lunch including three courses and a four-course meal at dinner.
+The train offers both a lunch and dinner service, with a three-course lunch and a four-course meal at dinner.

 During lunch, passengers can begin their meal with the Golden Spike Salad, the train's house salad served with mixed greens, grape tomatoes, dried cranberries, mandarin oranges, banana peppers, and golden spike dressing.
 Lunch entrees include the famous Kentucky HotBrown and Shrimp and Grits.
 And for dessert try the apple dumpling served with a homemade cinnamon sauce or the Derby Pie.